tale-toul/Harbor/ansible/Readme.md

 ### SSH connection to the registry host

-The registry host is placed in a private subnet not directly accesible from the outside since it doesn't have a public name or IP address, only other hosts in the same VPC can access it using ssh.
+The registry host is placed in a private subnet not directly accesible from the Internet since it doesn't have a public name or IP address, only other hosts in the same VPC can access it, given that the security groups and NACLs allow it.

 We are using a bastion host created in the public subnet to indirectly connect to the registry host both using ssh and ansible.
-This way we can run the ansible playbooks from the local workstation and there's no need to install ansible in the bastion host.
+This way we can run the ansible playbooks from the local workstation without the need to install ansible in the bastion host.

 To connect to the registry host with ssh via the bastion host we have to add some configuration to the ssh client config file in the local machine.

-The registry host is in the network 172.20.2.0/24 and the bastion host has a public IP and DNS name (ec2-34-249-106-182.eu-west-1.compute.amazonaws.com).
-The required configuration
+The registry host is in the network 172.20.2.0/24 and the bastion host has a public IP and DNS name.
+The required configuration is:
-is:

 ```
 Host 172.20.*.*